Choose your Thanksgiving menu: Simple or show-stopping recipes for your holiday meal

 Tarragon-Butter Roasted Spatchcocked (Butterflied) Turkey

 Aaron: I’ve always wanted to brine a turkey, but as someone who usually travels for Thanksgiving, it’s always been out of reach.
 Now is the time.
 A simple dry brine with just salt and a couple of days in the fridge leads to more flavorful meat and incredibly crispy skin.
 A compound butter with fresh tarragon, garlic, lemon zest and black pepper gets rubbed underneath and on top of the skin to infuse the turkey with flavor as it cooks.
-Spatchcocking, a.k.a. removing the backbone and flattening the bird, and a hot oven allows the turkey to cook in a fraction of the time compared to when kept whole, which helps it stays nice and moist.
+Spatchcocking, a.k.a. removing the backbone and flattening the bird, and a hot oven allow the turkey to cook in a fraction of the time compared to when kept whole, which helps it stays nice and moist.
 (A probe thermometer that stays in the turkey while it roasts is great for monitoring doneness without having to constantly open the oven.)
 Last but certainly not least: put those delicious pan drippings to good use and make gravy.

 Cider-Braised Turkey Thighs With Potatoes and Apples

-Becky: For my turkey, I wanted something that was mostly hands off (at least after the initial prep), a dish that could hang out in the oven, making the house smell amazing while I spent time with family or tackled some of my other simple dishes.
+Becky: For my turkey, I wanted something that was mostly hands-off (at least after the initial prep), a dish that could hang out in the oven, making the house smell amazing while I spent time with family or tackled some of my other simple dishes.
 Inspired by my recipes for wine-braised chicken thighs and sheet-pan-roasted turkey legs, I jumped into crafting these braised turkey thighs.
 To channel fall, I use hard cider as my braising liquid.
 Brightened with cider vinegar and thyme leaves, the liquid tenderizes and flavors a bed of potatoes, carrots and apples.
 On top of that sit four large, succulent turkey thighs that are pan-seared before braising, meaning they will even retain some crispness after cooking.
 Sealed inside a large Dutch oven (the lid comes off partway through), the dark meat turns meltingly tender and the braising liquid becomes a golden elixir that eliminates the need for a separate gravy.
 Bring the pot to the table for a homey, welcoming presentation, that invites people to gather 'round and serve themselves.

 Mushroom and Leek Cornbread Dressing